FME Versions and Workspace Compatibility

 Operating System Compatibility

-Workspaces generated with FME on any supported operating system are compatible between other supported operating systems (Windows, Linux, macOS).
+Workspaces generated with FME on any supported operating system are compatible with other supported operating systems (Windows, Linux, macOS).
 However, some formats are not supported on particular operating systems.
 Please consult the FME Integrations Matrix for more information on supported formats on a particular operating system.

 Beta Builds and Releases